Joby Aviation Inc. (JOBY) Shares Soar Above 1-Year High

-The stock of Joby Aviation Inc. (NYSE: JOBY) has increased by 5.80 when compared to last closing price of 4.48.
-Despite this, the company has experienced a 11.27% gain in its stock price over the last five trading sessions.
+Joby Aviation Inc. (NYSE: JOBY) has seen a rise in its stock price by 5.36 in relation to its previous close of 4.66.
+However, the company has experienced a 12.36% gain in its stock price over the last five trading sessions.
 Barron’s reported on 10/11/22 that Joby Aviation, Delta, Plan Home-to-Airport Flights.
 The Start-Up’s Stock is Soaring.

 Is It Worth Investing in Joby Aviation Inc. (NYSE: JOBY) Right Now?